iTwin/itwinjs-core/docs/learning/RpcInterface.md

 In practice, two TypeScript classes are needed, as explained below.

 Communication between a client and the server is via [RPC](./Glossary.md#RPC).
-The RPC mechanism is factored out into RpcConfiguration which are applied to RpcInterfaces.
-This design allows clients and servers to be written in a way that is independent of transport details, while allowing transport to be configured at runtime to suit app requirements.
-See [server-side configuration](#server-side-configuration) and [client-side configuration](#client-side-configuration) below for details.
+Many RPC mechanisms are [available](../overview/RpcInterface.md).
+Each RPC mechanism is encapsulated in an RpcConfiguration.
+[RpcManager]($common) is used by clients and servers to [apply configurations to RpcInterfaces](../overview/AppTailoring.md#rpc-configuration).

 RpcInterface methods are always [asynchronous](#asynchronous-nature-of-rpcInterfaces).